Armenia became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 Smoking is prohibited in indoor public places and indoor workplaces, except for airports and residential psychiatric care facilities, which are permitted to have designated smoking areas, and catering facilities.
 Effective March 15, 2022, smoking will be prohibited in indoor and outdoor areas of catering facilities.
 Until then, catering facilities may, but are not required to, have separate smoking areas.
 Smoking is prohibited in public transport except for water and rail transport, which are permitted to have designated smoking areas.

 Tobacco Advertising, Promotion and Sponsorship

-There is a comprehensive ban on tobacco advertising and promotion, with a few exceptions.
+There is a comprehensive ban on tobacco advertising and promotion, which a few exceptions.
 Unpaid depiction of tobacco products and use is prohibited in children’s programming but permitted in other programming, provided there is a health warning.
-Currently, point of sale product display is restricted to areas where the consumer does not have direct access.
-Beginning January 1, 2022, product display will be prohibited expect at duty-free shops in airports.
+Product display (although with no consumer access) is allowed at duty-free shops in airports.
 All forms of tobacco sponsorship are prohibited.